Published in Weekly Worker 994

 At times, a fixation with animal suffering seems to shade into various degrees of misanthropy.
 Who has not been repelled by activists willing to jeopardise the lives of lab workers by sending letter bombs to pharmaceutical companies?
 And who in their right mind does not run a mile upon hearing the words, ‘I prefer animals to humans’?
 Continue reading

-As a guest representing the CPGB at the Assoziation Dämmerung autumn school in Hamburg, I responded to a few interview questions about Marxism and animal liberation.
-The interview is available in German language here.
+At the Assoziation Dämmerung autumn school in Hamburg, I responded to a few interview questions about Marxism and animal liberation.
+The interview is available here [in German].

 Published in Weekly Worker 963